jaylenwang7/DNN-Dataflow-Resilience/README.md

 3. To run an Eyeriss or NVDLA example test, see `run.py`, which will output data to a folder called `data_results`.
 To run tests on either the frontend or backend, see `backend_test.py` and `frontend_test.py`.

 The `ImageNet` folder provides a set of validation labels (given in `validation_labels.csv`) and a set of 100 images in the ImageNet 2012 validation dataset.
 To use a different dataset, see `dataset.py` for more details.

+**NOTE this is a work in progress, so documentation is sparse and there are bugs/improvements that are being made**